TheOSDevLab/Bare-Metal-Assembly/roadmap/README.md

 ---

-> The journey is not over.
-More instructions like `LGDT`, `LIDT`, `INVLPG` will appear as you go deeper into OS development.
-Learn them when they are needed, not all at once.
-They will all be covered in this repository.
+> This learning path is incremental.
+Advanced instructions such as `LGDT`, `LIDT`, and `INVLPG` will be introduced later, as the complexity of OS development increases.
+These and other instructions will be covered in context throughout this repository.